 The Sandman season 2: Release date speculation

 The first season of The Sandman began in October of 2020 and wrapped filming in August 2021.
 If season two follows a similar schedule, we cannot reasonably expect The Sandman in 2023.
 The first season did not debut until August 2022 — a full year after filming had finished.
-If we are generous and assume they can begin filming season two in December of 2022, that still puts the end of filming in October 2023 and a debut on screen a year later in October 2024.
+Now that the expectation is that filming will begin in the summer of 2023, that could push the end of filming as far as April 2024 and a debut on screen a year later in April 2025.

 The Sandman season 2: What happened in season 1?